juvalen/mongo-docker/README.md

-# MongoDB with docker containers (Vagrant/Virtualbox)
+# MongoDB with docker containers in Google Cloud

 Based in `https://medium.com/@ManagedKube/deploy-a-mongodb-cluster-in-steps-9-using-docker-49205e231319#.mle6a8wmg`